Losant/losant-rest-ruby/docs/accessTokens.md

 ## Post

-Create a new accessKey for a user
+Create a new accessToken for a user

 ```ruby
 result = client.access_tokens.post(accessToken: my_access_token)